drewww/substrate/notes/to-do.md

 - then probably get out ...

+- There's still something wrong with chainloops.
+If there are different depths of loop, or different timings of loops on the same entity, it can get messed up.
+Not sure what to do about that.

 - check on save/load, I think it broke
 - think about what a world generation helper might look like
 - world prefabs?